Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 Number of launches: Approximately 5,000

 The Kurihama Perry Festival is an event commemorating the arrival of Commodore Perry.
-The 2024 fireworks display, which will mark the 171st anniversary of the landing of Commodore Perry's Black Ships in Kurihama, will be powered up to about 5,000 fireworks.
+The 2024 fireworks display, which marks the 171st anniversary of the landing of Commodore Perry's Black Ships in Kurihama, will be powered up to launch approximately 5,000 fireworks.

 Scheduled date: Saturday, August 3rd